Juicing Vs. Smoothies

 Here’s a website that lists 271 Health Benefits of Juicing.
-(Although that’s misleading, because there really wasn’t nearly that many benefits listed.)
+(Although that’s misleading because there really weren’t nearly that many benefits listed.)
 I don’t know if this would be considered a scientific list or just someone’s bias.

 - You don’t get the fibre from juicing as one would from consuming fruits and vegetables in a more traditional whole-food format.